ahme-dev/centerm/README.md

 # About
 A terminal tool to interact with sound, power and network.
 CenTerm abstracts the common tasks done in the mentioned categories, making things less of a headache.

+# Usage
+Specific syntax and commands are shown within the program.
+Functionalities done through the tools are:
+- Get network status and list wifis.
+- Connect to wifis, turn networking on/off.
+- Make hotspots.
+- Get sound level and modify it.
+- Get power info.

 # Build
 Having Git and Golang installed, use this one-liner:
 ```sh